mozilla/esper-pioneer-shield-study/TESTPLAN.md

 Click on the QA Shield Study Helper Add-on to see the sent pings.

-At start-up, the add-on will send a "esper-init" event and then wait for Telemetry to be fully initialized (which can take over a minute), and then collect the relevant telemetry and send a ping with that payload.
+At add-on installation, the add-on will send a "esper-init" event, wait for Telemetry to be fully initialized (which can take over a minute if Firefox was just started), and finally collect the relevant telemetry and send a ping with that payload.
 See `TELEMETRY.md` for more details.

 ### Example of how it appears when testing in Firefox